 Since the industrial revolution, humans have been burning progressively more fossil fuels – effectively transferring a massive amount of carbon (and other material) from below the ground into our skies.
 Since 1800, we have increased the CO2 in our planet’s atmosphere by 43%.
 Carbon dioxide concentration hasn’t been this high for at least 3 million years, so it’s difficult to estimate long-term impact on humans and the world.

 Local air pollution in Beijing (40 times greater than the “safe level”) has lowered the expected lifetime by 5 years.
 Public outrage has motivated the Chinese government to react.
 In June 2013, China started its first formal carbon market, resulting in cap and trade laws in many areas.
 This is no small venture – during the next 5 years, China plans to spend $275 billion to clean its air.
 This amount is equivalent to the GDP of Hong Kong, and twice the size of China’s defense budget.
-China has already improved the average efficiency of its coal-fired power ants to 37%, while the U.S. average remains at 33%.
+China has already improved the average efficiency of its coal-fired power plants to 37%, while the U.S. average remains at 33%.

 Worldwide, climate change has already begun to generate more extreme weather events that cause property damage, agriculture losses, and migration of diseases.
 Each year, environmental catastrophes around the world are measured in hundreds of billions of hard dollar losses.
 And we are only beginning to experience the impacts of climate change.